 All absence notes from parents should be sent to the class teacher.
-Only notes concerning absences about which there are concerns/queries will be brought to the attention of the Primary Coordinator who may then choose to speak to the parents concerned.
+Only notes concerning absences about which there are concerns/queries will be brought to the attention of the Head teacher who may then to choose to speak to the parents concerned.